 drawing on the right side of the brain

-This drawing class consists of a series of four classes, each building on the last.
+This multi-day drawing class consists of a series of four classes in January, each building on the last.
 We will work on exercises and follow the principles outlined in Betty Edwards' book Drawing on the Right Side of the Brain.
-This course is designed for beginners.
-Your registration covers all four sessions.

-Come explore all this wonderful book has to offer.
 We will provide drawing utensils such as pencils and charcoal.
 We will also provide loose drawing paper, but participants may want to bring their own sketchbook.

-This class is limited to participants 18+
+This class is limited to participants 18 & up.

-There is a minimum of 3 participants and a maximum of 14.
+There is a minimum of 3 participants and a maximum of 10.
 If the minimum is not met, participants will be refunded.

 Kentuck workshops are non-refundable after the registration closes.
 If you would like to cancel before the deadline passes, please email mnelko@kentuck.org or call 205-758-1257.
 If the class does not meet the minimum by the registration deadline and the workshop is cancelled, all participants will be refunded their registration fees.